Antonio Gonzales

-Antonio "Toñito" Gonzales (born 16 May 1986) is a Peruvian footballer who currently is a free agent and last played for Pirata F.C. in the Peruvian second tier.
-He plays as a defensive midfielder.
+Antonio "Toñito" Gonzales (born 16 May 1986) is a former Peruvian footballer who last played for Pirata F.C. in the Peruvian second tier.
+He played as a defensive midfielder.

-He was referred as the successor of José Luis Carranza because of the passion and love with which he defends his team.
-He has a very aggressive style of play that makes his rivals doubtful to face him even though his height is shorter than the average.
-He has also been compared with Arturo Vidal due to his tough and ruthless style of play.
-In 2008, he had a son and named him Mayer Simão in honor of his teammate Mayer Candelo and Atlético Madrid midfielder Simão.
+He was referred to as the successor of José Luis Carranza because of his aggressive style of play, which makes his rivals doubt facing him, despite his shorter height compared to the average.
+He has also been compared with Arturo Vidal due to his ruthless style of play.
+In 2008, he had a son and named him Mayer Simão in honor of his former 'Crema' teammate Mayer Candelo and Atlético Madrid midfielder Simão.

 Club career

 Toñito González was formed as a footballer in the youth levels of Universitario de Deportes, one of the most important and historically relevant clubs of the Peruvian top division.
 He played for their second team in the 2002/03 season before playing for América de Cochahuayco, which operates as a twin club of Universitario de Deportes in the lower tiers of Peruvian football.